aihua-li12/Biclustering-SSVD/README.md

 - `clusterheatmap(us, ss, vs, label)`: Plot the clustered heatmap.
 Accessible by `from SSVD.functions import clusterheatmap`.

-Also, the optimization procedures are included in the package.
+Also, the optimization procedures are recorded in the package.
 See the report for detailed discussions.

 ## References